 - Leave undisturbed for 12-18 hours at 4-6°C

 TEMPERATURE: Place the milk in the glass jar.
 Heat treatment is essential for a thick end product.
-Heat to 90°C in the microwave, (Or heat milk in a double boiler).
-Cool the milk to 40-44°C.
+Heat to 90°C in the microwave, (Or heat milk in a double boiler on the stove).
+Cool the milk to 44°C.

-INCUBATION: Place the yoghurt container in 1] a hay box or 2] cardboard box with cushions or 3] a cool box filled with cushions or newspapers.
-Leave the yoghurt to stand for 10-14 hours or until the milk has just set.
-If there is a layer of whey (greenish liquid) on top of the yoghurt, the yoghurt has been left in the haybox too long or the temperature was too high.
+INCUBATION: Place the yoghurt container in a hay box or a cool box filled with cushions or newspapers.
+Leave the yoghurt to stand undisturbed for 10-14 hours or until the milk has just set.
+If there is a layer of whey (greenish liquid) on top of the yoghurt, the yoghurt has been left in the hay bag too long or the temperature was too high.

 Email us at firstname.lastname@example.org.